AndrewDongminYoo/docs-trunk-io-ko/check/check-cloud-ci-integration/continuous-integration/upload-trunk-check-results.md

----
-description: Manually upload Trunk Check results for CI use.
----

 # Upload Trunk Check Results

+Manually upload Trunk Check results for CI use.

 If you use GitHub, we recommend you follow the [GitHub Integration](https://docs.trunk.io/check/check-cloud-ci-integration/get-started/github-integration) guide.
 Trunk Check has the ability to post its results to app.trunk.io.